teal-language/tl/README.md

 * `tl build` will compile your project via the rules defined in `tlconfig.lua`.
 * `tl warnings` will list all warnings the compiler can generate.

+`tl` also supports some [compiler options](docs/compiler_options.md).
+These can either be specified on the command line or inside a tlconfig.lua file at the root of your project.

 ## Loading Teal code from Lua

 You can either pre-compile your `.tl` files into `.lua`, or you can add